M3RG-IITD/llamat/README.md

 ### Step 2.
 Materials science specific finetuning.
 To run the next finetuning step, make the necessary path changes in the `src/train_repo.sh` file similarly, and make the base model as the output path given in the previous step. to start training, go in the src directory and run the following command

         bash train_repo.sh

-this will also create the final model in both huggingface and meditron formats.
+this will also create the final model in both huggingface and meditron formats. the huggingface format is used for all the evaluations.

 ### General Command:
 the following is the general command we use for finetuning within `src/run_orca_ift.sh` and `src/train_repo.sh`.